tokland/vite-react-playground/README.md

 -   Rollback functions (setup/teardown) are executed only when the snapshots are being updated.

--   Snapshots are stored as fully-typed TS files, so changes in the dependencies are easily detectable.
+-   Snapshots are stored as fully-typed TS files, so changes in the types of dependencies will be readily detected.

--   The expectation is automatically run after the test run (on teardown).
+-   No need to manually call a expect method at the of the test.
+The expectation is automatically run after the test run.

 ### Infrastructure

-We need the ability to _compare_ and _serialize_ any value used in the snapshots (both arguments and return values).
+We need the ability to _compare_ and _serialize_ arguments and return values used in the snapshots.
 As Javascript does not provide this infrastructure out-of-the box, we must define these serializers manually.
 Serializers for the most common JS data structure are provided, so we'll only have to write them for custom classes of our application.
-A serializer for a position class type might look like this:
+An example:

 ```typescript
 // Entity